VAT Update for Employers - Business Gifts, Staff Parties and Business Entertainment November 2020

 Where the cost to the donor of business gifts in a twelve month period exceeds £50, output tax becomes due on the total cost of all of the gifts.

 Generous Employer Ltd gives staff small business gifts throughout the year, including a huge chocolate egg at Easter (costing £15), flowers on their birthday (costing £20) and a luxury hamper at Christmas (costing £40).
-Although all of the gifts individually cost less than £50, the total gift to each staff member exceeds £50, so the donor must pay VAT to HMRC on the total cost.
+Although all of the gifts individually cost less than £50, the total gift value to each staff member exceeds £50, so the donor must pay VAT to HMRC on the total cost.

 It is worth noting that the business gift rules also apply to: